MilanStaffehl/numdantic/README.md

 For each of these axes, type checkers and `pydantic` will apply the rules described above.
 In a `pydantic` model this would mean that the second and fourth axes of `x` must have the same length and the third axis must be of length 2.

+>  [!NOTE]
+>
+> Note however that the normal rules of typing still apply and you cannot mix different shape types *among each other*: since literal integers and new types based on `int` are subtypes of `int`, you can only assign arrays typed with them to variables typed using `int`, but not the other way around.
+Similarly, you cannot assign an array typed with `NewType` to a variable typed with `Literal` and vice versa.
+See the [Shape typing overview](#shape-typing-overview) section for an overview.

 ### Arrays of indeterminate dimensionality

 If you do not know the dimensionality of your array or wish to type an array that can have arbitrary shape and dimensionality, you can use a tuple of indeterminate size, using the Python built-in ellipsis literal `...`: